Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Register-AzureRmAutomationDscNode.md

 ```

 ## DESCRIPTION
 The **Register-AzureRmAutomationDscNode** cmdlet registers an Azure virtual machine as an APS Desired State Configuration (DSC) node in an Azure Automation account.
+Currently this cmdlet is only able to register machines running Windows.

 ## EXAMPLES